Ircam-WAM/improtech-website/pages/Bios.md

 ---
 <img src="../images/Serra.jpg" width="250" style="float:left" hspace="10">
 ####Xavier Serra
-Xavier Serra is a Professor of the Department of Information and Communication Technologies and Director of the Music Technology Group at the Universitat Pompeu Fabra in Barcelona.
+is a Professor of the Department of Information and Communication Technologies and Director of the Music Technology Group at the Universitat Pompeu Fabra in Barcelona.
 After a multidisciplinary academic education, he obtained a PhD in Computer Music from Stanford